jonnonz1/nz-statute-book/acts/public/1961/lincoln-university-act-1961.md

 ### 32 Meetings of Professorial Board
 [Repealed]

-### 33 Proceedings of Professorial Board not affected by vacancies, etc.
+### 33 Proceedings of Professorial Board not affected by vacancies, etc
 [Repealed]

 ### 34 Functions of Professorial Board